 Last December, I took an unexpected trip to Cologne, Germany, one of the many places in Europe which hold Christmas Markets.
 Let’s just say that it was difficult for me to contain myself once I set eyes upon the beautiful, magical scene of red stalls and twinkling lights below the cathedral.
 I could only imagine all the treasures which awaited my discovery!
 Mostly I was thinking about food.

 Here are the top ten foods I enjoyed immensely at the German Christmas markets, in no particular order.
 I strongly recommend visiting Germany in December, whether it’s this year or sometime in the future.

 Can I just tell you that this is simply “awesomeness in a bowl”?
-My version of this recipe.
+My version of German market mushrooms.